giuseppeDiStefano001/Information-Visualization-Project-/Questions.md

 2. Question: How has the demographic composition of the global ranking changed in recent years?
     - Demographics and Gender Gap Analysis
     - Motivation: To verify if the game is becoming socially more inclusive or if it remains structurally dominated by specific demographic groups.
+3. Question: Which nations have the highest concentration of professional players relative to their population size?
+    - Geographycal analysis and top-player distribution
+    - Motivaion: This metric distinguishes between nations that dominate simply because they are large and smaller nations where chess is disproportionately popular and culturally ingrained

 ### 2. Focusing on Subsets

 1. Question: What is the relationship between match frequency and title acquisition for the best players of each continent?